iferc/basic-rocket-web-server/README.md

 The easiest way to install Rust is by using `rustup`, a Rust version manager.
 Follow the instructions on the [rustup](https://rustup.rs/) site for your operating system.

 By default, `rustup` will install the latest stable verison of Rust.
 Rocket currently requires a nightly version of Rust.
+Recent nightly versions have a compatibility issue with the version of Rocket used in this project, so it is necessary to pin to a known good nightly version like `nightly-2021-04-13`.

 When you're in the directory containing this repository's code, `rustup` will look in the `rust-toolchain` file and automatically install and use the correct Rust version for you.
 Test this out with:

 ```sh
 $ rustc --version